 Finger Lakes Community College will celebrate Women’s History Month on Wednesday, March 10, with a virtual talk exploring the life of a local suffragist and scientist whose discoveries laid the foundation for climate research.

 Eunice Newton Foote, who grew up in Bloomfield, was also the fifth person to sign the Declaration of Sentiments at the 1848 Women’s Rights Convention in Seneca Falls.

-Former East Bloomfield Historical Society Director Leif R. HerrGesell will give the free, public talk via Webex from 1 to 2:15 p.m.
-A link to join will be posted on the college’s event calendar at events.flcc.edu a few days before.
+Former East Bloomfield Historical Society Director Leif R. HerrGesell will give the free, public talk via Webex from 1 to 2:30 p.m.
+Click here to join.
+The link is also posted on the college’s public website events calendar at events.flcc.edu.

 HerrGesell, of Canandaigua, is a self-described “lifelong student of history” who, in addition to his work for the historical society, has written an award-winning documentary about the last Highland Rebellion in Scotland and contributed his talent to films about the Civil War, Native Americans, baseball and a variety of other topics.
 He additionally served as a public affairs officer for the Navy in Afghanistan.

 His interest in Foote is piqued by the local connection.
 She was born in Connecticut in 1819 but grew up in Bloomfield, where her father was a prominent businessman.
 While attending the Troy Female Seminary she and other female students were encouraged to attend science lectures at a nearby college.